NikaOrl/node-hw/README.md

  pg_db     | YOUR_USERNAME | UTF8     | C       | C     |
 ```

-6. Create the 'users' and the 'groups' table and generate data in it by
+6. Create the 'users', the 'groups' and the 'usergroup' tables and generate data
+   in it by

 ```shell
 npm run gen_tables